How (and Why) to Line Cabinets with Freezer Paper

 Step 1: “Measure”

 No need for a ruler.
-Put your parchment paper box inside the cabinet or at the drawer.
-Roll some parchment paper out of the box across the surface to get an idea how much you need.
+Put your freezer paper box inside the cabinet or at the drawer.
+Roll some freezer paper out of the box across the surface to get an idea how much you need.

 You could measure it, but there’s really no need because there’s no point getting it exact.